Island-by-Island Guide To The Best NYE

 British Virgin Islands

 BVI is the New Year’s Eve capital of the Caribbean.
 On Tortola, there’s one of the oldest continuously operating pot distilleries in the Caribbean at Callwood Rum Distillery.
 Virgin Gorda is a cruise stop, and Jost Van Dyke although the smallest of the four main islands; is where the party is for New Year’s Eve.
 As a yachting destination, expect New Year’s boat-hopping, so make sure you have rum for the “Old Year’s” at Trellis Bay celebrations.
-Popular spots for rum are Foxy’s Bar, Soggy Dollar Bar, or Hendo’s Hideout.
+Popular spots for rum are Foxy’s Bar, Soggy Dollar Bar, and Hendo’s Hideout.

 Cayman Islands

 Another top cruise destination, and home to the Caribbean’s most famous rum cake.
-Grand Cayman has Cayman Spirits Co and Tortuga rum.
+Grand Cayman has Cayman Spirits Co and Tortuga Rum.
 Check ahead to see what’s open over the holidays.
 Get over to Rum Point Club at Rum Point and enjoy some rum cocktails.
-And, there are plenty of options along the seven-mile beach, or Silverside Rum Bar in George Town.
+And, there are plenty of options along the seven-mile beach or Silverside Rum Bar in George Town.
 New Year’s Eve on the waterfront, seven-mile beach fireworks, ballrooms, bars, and restaurants are where it’s at, but book ahead!

 Cuba